afbrandt/MakeSchoolNotes-Swift/P3-The-ViewController/content.md

 ##Auto Layout

 Back in days of old, desiging an app was realativley straightforward.
 You had one resolution to work with, with the iPad developers would often develop two version of an app however those days are gone and you can only expect to see more resolutions to deal with in the future.

 Thankfully you've started developing at the right time and this issue is not as great as it used to be, Auto Layout is a layout engine and with Xcode6/iOS 8 *Adaptive Auto Layout* was introduced which gives you even greater power to create single layout designs that will work across all devices.
 Let's first look at the foundation of Auto Layout.

 ##Preview
-You will be utilising *Preview* functionality to quickly visualise your design across devices and sanity check your layouts.
+You will be utilising *Preview* functionality to quickly visualize your design across devices and sanity check your layouts.

 > [action]
 > Enable the `Assistant Editor`.
 > ![image](assistant_editor.png)
 >
 > You will see your *Storyboard* on the left side and most likely you will see the *ViewController* swift code.
 > You want to ensure you are using *Preview* mode:
 >
 > Click on the `Automatic` label in the header and Select `Preview (1) > Main.storyboard (Preview)`:
 >